makinacorpus/vms/README.rst

 Ubuntu
 ------------
-**NOGO**
+- **NOGO**
-Tried to make a rootfs similar to what i would have got with lxc-create -t ubuntu
+- Tried to make a rootfs similar to what i would have got with lxc-create -t
+- ubuntu
-Did not managed to get upstart running as docker has its own init script spawnning at pid=1; i dont see how to amke it start
+Did not managed to get upstart running as docker has its own init script spawnning at pid=1;
+- i dont see how to make it start

 Debian
 --------
+- **INPROGRESS**

-Working on adapting the base lxc-debian lxc template script to make a suitable base for docker use
+- Working on adapting the base lxc-debian lxc template script to make a suitable base for docker use